Today’s Reading: Isa 41:1–42:9, Luke 15:1–32, Job 9:20–24

 The earth is given into the hand of the wicked; he covers the faces of its judges— if it is not he, who then is it?
 (Job 9:24, ESV)

-These are popular, non-biblical views of the sovereignty of God.
-Winding all events down to God’s responsibility and letting evil men and spirits off scot-free.
+These are popular, non-biblical views of the sovereignty of God, winding all events down to God’s responsibility and letting evil men and spirits of scot-free.

-Combat this lie today and point people to God’s faithful servant Jesus Christ and the provision that has been made through Him.
+Combat this lie today and point people to God’s faithful servant Jesus Christ and the provision that has been made through him.“For the week commencing Sunday 17th August the Daily Bible Reading notes will take a shorter summarised format while the author is away on vacation with the family, notes will return to the usual format on Sunday 24th August.”